zowe/docs-site/docs/user-guide/mvd-configuration.md

 By default, RBAC is disabled and all authenticated Zowe users can access all dataservices.
 To enable RBAC, follow these steps:

-1. Open the Zowe Application Server configuration JSON file.
-In the a server instance, the configuration file is `$INSTANCE_DIR/workspace/app-server/serverConfig/server.json`.
+1. Open the instance configuration file, either instance.env or zowe.yaml.

-2. In the `dataserviceAuthentication` object, add `"rbac": true`.
+2. Set the environment variable `ZWED_dataserviceAuthentication_rbac=true`

 ### Creating authorization profiles
 For users to access endpoints after you enable RBAC, in the ZOWE class you must create System Authorization Facility (SAF) profiles for each endpoint and give users READ access to those profiles.